 Chiron, the half-man and half-beast King of Centaurs, was a teacher and healer who was accidentally wounded by an arrow in the crossfire of a squabble between heroic Herakles and the Centaurs.
 His painful wound wouldn’t heal, so in desperation he begged Zeus to be made mortal so that he could die.
 Chironian wounds feel, and are, unfair.
 We’ve suffered an injustice at the hands of others, of a society at large, unconscious and reckless in the wreckage it has wrought.
 Liz Greene in Wounding and the Will to Live writes, “Chiron is an image of that in us which has been wounded unfairly by life, and by inescapable conditions which reflect failings and flaws in a collective psyche which is unfailingly clumsy in its efforts to progress.”

 The nature of Chiron’s wound tells us that life is not fair.
-Chironian wounds present us with the problem of coming to terms with our mortality and its limits.
-Chiron begged to be made mortal so that his pain would end (he was).
+Chironian wounds present us with the problem of coming to terms with our mortality and its immutable limits.
+Chiron begged to be made mortal so that his pain would end (he was, and thus he died ).
 People with any form of chronic pain eventually become familiar with this motif; sometimes it hurts so much that we want to die.
 This is different from the burning pain of Pluto, with its urge to eliminate, transform, purge, cast-off and heal what is energetically dead in order to more fully live.
 Chiron is the existential experience of an immortal soul bound to a painful human existence.

 Some people experience pain, injustice and hardship that marks them for life, altering them forever.
 Life is not fair.
 Yet the more we rail against this fact, the more we shake our fist in outrage or hole up in a place of separation from all of life, the more we suffer.
 We may feel, with Chiron: victim, resignation, bitterness, fury, rage, self-pity, cynicism.
 These feelings are typical and even appropriate for chiron-ic pain.
 But there’s a difference between experiencing these feelings and wearing the whole dramatic costume as an identity.
 Chiron is aligned with the sign Sagittarius and its quest for meaning, but as Liz Greene says, when we’re living in the “wounded animal” part of the Chiron motif, it’s hard to be philosophical and find higher ground.